Climate and Average Weather Year Round in Kigali Rwanda

 The average hourly wind speed in Kigali experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 5.7 months, from May 21 to November 12, with average wind speeds of more than 5.0 miles per hour.
-The windiest day of the year is September 9, with an average hourly wind speed of 5.8 miles per hour.
+The windiest month of the year in Kigali is September, with an average hourly wind speed of 5.7 miles per hour.

 The calmer time of year lasts for 6.3 months, from November 12 to May 21.
-The calmest day of the year is February 22, with an average hourly wind speed of 4.3 miles per hour.
+The calmest month of the year in Kigali is February, with an average hourly wind speed of 4.4 miles per hour.

 The predominant average hourly wind direction in Kigali varies throughout the year.